wework/speccy/README.md

 Additionally swagger2openapi has been tested on a corpus of 34,679 real-world valid Swagger 2.0 definitions from GitHub and [SwaggerHub](https://swaggerhub.com/).
 However, if you have a definition which causes errors in the converter or does not pass validation, please do not hesitate to [raise an issue](https://github.com/Mermade/swagger2openapi/issues).

+### Regression tests

+Regression tests (thanks @domharrington) live in the `/test` directory and can be run with `npx mocha`.
+Each sub-directory should contain an input `swagger.yaml` file, an expected output `openapi.yaml` file and an optional `options.yaml` file.
+You can put private test cases in sub-directories starting with an underscore character.

 ## License